DreymaR/BigBagKbdTrixPKL/Layouts/Graphite/README.md

 The Graphite layout
 --------------------
-- This layout was made by Richard Davison alias 'strongly-typed', 2022-12, as a development from [Sturdy][StrPKL].
+- This layout was made by Richard Davison alias 'stronglytyped', 2022-12, as a development from [Sturdy][StrPKL].
 - It may be said to use the [**Curl**][ErgCrl] principle, by reducing lateral stretches to the middle home row positions.
 - An [**Angle**][ErgAWi] ergo mod is recommended for this layout on row-staggered boards.
 - For more info, see [the Graphite repo on GitHub][GraGit].